rstrotmann/nif/docs/reference/add_covariate.md

 specified).
 The covariate values are matched to the nif object by USUBJID and date.
 For each subject, missing covariate values are filled using the last observed value (carrying forward).

+## Details

+Covariate data may come from any domain, and like for observations, their source is defined by the `domain` and `testcd` arguments.
+Covariate observations can be further specified with the `cat` and `scat` arguments that refer to the 'xxCAT' and 'xxSCAT' fields of the source domain (xx), and the `observation_filter` argument.
+This may be necessary, when observations defined by the `testcd` alone are ambiguous.

+In general, the covariate value and the respective observation time stamp are taken from the 'xxSTRESN' and 'xxDTC' fields of thesource (where xx refers to the domain code).
+Other fields can be specified by the `dv_field` and `dtc_field` arguments.

+The name of the covariate columns can be specified by the `covariate` argument.
+By default, it is set to the 'testcd' (without any prefix).

 ## See also